Italy's economy minister hints at 2.2% deficit target in 2020 budget

-MILAN (Reuters) - Italy’s economy minister hinted on Sunday that the budget deficit would be set at around 2.2% of national output next year, stressing the need for flexibility as Rome tries to rekindle stalled growth without reigniting friction with the EU.
+MILAN (Reuters) - Italy’s economy minister suggested on Sunday that the country’s budget deficit would be set at around 2.2% of domestic output next year, stressing the need for flexibility as Rome tries to rekindle stalled growth without reigniting friction with the EU.

 Roberto Gualtieri said in an interview with RAI state TV that the 2020 deficit would be “a wise midway between 2.04% and 2.4%” of gross domestic product.